knelasevero/home-server-infra/md/homeprivatecloud2.md

 <br>
 ### Let's avoid using IPs

-If you are using Pfsense, and you are also using it to resolve you LAN DNS (from the private network guide that I mentioned before), you can already create an entry in it for your Server.
+If you are using Pfsense, and you are also using it to resolve your LAN DNS (from the private network guide that I mentioned before), you can already create an entry in it for your Server.
 If you are not, simply add some entries in your /etc/hosts file:

 ```
 sudo echo "IP_OF_YOUR_SERVER homeinfra" >> /etc/hosts